P=have O=don’t have it

 the Second World War and everything had to start from scratch in 1953.

-collected, categorized according to the basic activities within three
+been collected, categorized according to the basic activities within three

 departments: the Post Department, Telecommunications Department, Philatelic